brianpetro/obsidian-smart-connections/README.md

 Smart Connections started as way for me to keep track of my thousands of notes, prevent rework, and make new connections by showing relevant notes/excerpts alongside whatever note I was currently working on via the Smart View.

-Soon after it's initial release, the community recognized the opportunity for Smart Chat, so you can now chat with your notes, using the same technology behind the Smart View.
+Soon after its initial release, the community recognized the opportunity for Smart Chat, so you can now chat with your notes, using the same technology behind the Smart View.

-From there, the Smart Connections community has continued playing a major part in it's progress, from testing early-release versions, coming up with ideas for new features, solving issues, and enabling me with the resources necessary to spend more time building software that enables individuals with AI!
+From there, the Smart Connections community has continued playing a major part in its progress, from testing early-release versions, coming up with ideas for new features, solving issues, and enabling me with the resources necessary to spend more time building software that enables individuals with AI!

 ## Mission
 Smart Connections is about more than technology; it's about community, collaboration, and the shared journey of enhancing our note-taking experiences.
 Here's a brief look at the motivation behind Smart Connections, followed by heartfelt testimonials from our users.